velocitek/Velocitool/README.md

 A universal application stub was used to help ensure that the distribution would work on any Java JRE/JDK.
 However, since Mac OSX > 10.7.5 doesn't come with Java installed, I've bundled the 1.7 JRE with the app.
 This should make the app run on any machine.

+The GPS Action Replay app is very old and unsupported.
+It appears to have been originally built for Java 1.4, and was last updated in 2007, around the time Java 1.6 was released.

+The comm.jar library is added to the app classpath when it is bundled.
+This appeared to improve a couple stability issues.

 See:
 * [Packaging a Java App for Distribution on a Mac](http://docs.oracle.com/javase/7/docs/technotes/guides/jweb/packagingAppsForMac.html)
 * [InfiniteKind appbundler](https://bitbucket.org/infinitekind/appbundler)